Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 We have pre defined a model domain for you, at 50km resolution, spanning most of Europe.
 You can find the corresponding `namelist.wps` on dahu here:
 > /bettik/PROJECTS/pr-regionalchem/laperer/WRF_training/Exercise-1/namelist.wps

 If you wish to explore a different domain, you need to adjust the parameters (center latitude and longitude, number of grid cells, resolution...) in the `namelist.wps` file.
+But for the purpose of this training, we recommend keeping the proposed domain.

 # WRF nudging options